gemini-3-flash-preview (chosen from majority vote of a three-model LLM ensemble)

 Description

-The bank was a state-chartered institution closely allied with the Americus National Bank and failed simultaneously with it due to shared management and internal irregularities.
+The bank was a state-chartered institution closely allied with the Americus National Bank; both failed simultaneously due to internal mismanagement and fraud.

 Events (3)